Original Instrument ReportCopyright © 2021 CBH

 The five-octave keyboard has sixty-one notes, FF–f''', all on a single keyframe.
 The Stichmaß is 489mm.
 Each lime keylever is numbered in ink behind the balance pins.
 If the string gauges were originally marked on the keylevers, these markings are no longer visible.
 The keys are guided by front pins.
 The balance rail and front rail are oak and the backrail pine.
 The ivory-covered naturals have 42.5mm heads with two score marks (one at the join, the other a little over 3mm in front) and 96mm tails.
 The ivory heads are about 2.5mm thick at their fronts, and taper in thickness with the tails to about 1mm towards the rear of the tails.
 The moulded sycamore keyfronts and ivory covers make the natural heads 20mm deep.
 The beveled solid ebony sharps are 9.5–11.5mm wide, and 80–84mm in length.

-The action is the single English action with brass peacock dampers.
-It may come from a slightly later instrument as the serial numbers on the action (3386) do not match the case (3291), and the engraved troubleshooting label mentions the earlier action whose hammer shanks were penetrated by a brass pin.
-(The existing action relies solely on the leather hammer hinge.)
-The complete action and leather hammer coverings are in good condition.
-There are no pedals or hand stops so any tonal variations afforded by these devices are not possible.
+The action is the single English action with brass peacock underdampers.
+It may have been intended for, or come from, a slightly later instrument as the serial numbers on the action (3386) do not match the case and stand (3291).
+This was a changeover period with a minor action redesign.
+As the hammers of the existing action rely solely on their leather hinges, the second instruction on the engraved troubleshooting label [see below] is superfluous: It was only required for the slightly earlier action whose hammer shanks were mortised and undercut for penetration by a vertical brass pin, restricting any possible sideways motion.
+The complete action and leather hammer coverings are in good condition, with original keyframe cloths.
+There are no pedals or hand stops so any tonal variations afforded by those devices are not possible.

 |Keyframe and action removed from the instrument|

-The instrument is bichord throughout, with covered strings for the bottom octave.
-The hitchpin loops of the stringing done in the instrument’s recent past were elegant, but the untidy wrappings appear to indicate that the original tuning pins were discarded by subsequent less-skilled technician in favor of inappropriate short modern ø5.4mm tuning pins with holes.
+The instrument is bichord throughout, with open wound strings for the bottom octave.
+The scaling (c'') is 286mm.
+The hitchpin loops of the stringing done as part of the restoration in the instrument’s recent past [see below] were elegant, but the untidy wrappings indicate that at some later stage, the original Broadwood tuning pins were sadly discarded in favor of inappropriate short modern ø5.4mm tuning pins with holes.

 The soundboard is spruce and both bridge and nut beech.
-At some stage in the instrument’s past, the soundboard has been removed and the bridge repaired.
 The case rim is veneered in mahogany.
 The spine exterior is not veneered.
 The remainder of the case exterior including the lid is veneered in the usual manner of these popular instruments, with central mahogany panels, separated from the satinwood perimeter by a narrow band of mahogany with chevron stringing inside and plain stringing outside.
 The flat bottom moulding is mahogany.

 The three faces of the keywell are more simply veneered, with the purpleheart perimeter of each face separated from the central satinwood panel by rosewood and sycamore stringing.
 The nameboard has an inlaid sycamore elongated cartouche containing the inked inscription.